FominP/DataProjects/PostgradAcceptance/README.md

 Files:
 - `ratings.ipynb` The main file with source code for all points of the study.
 - `charts.py` A file with functions that I used to format graphs in the style of my telegram channel.
 I decided to put them in a separate file, as I plan to reuse them.
-- .xlsx files are downloads from the website of the PRUE Admissions Office.
+- Folder `data` contains .xlsx and .csv files.
+Those are downloads from the website of the PRUE Admissions Office.
 I pulled tables from .pdf files posted on the site and saved them in .xlsx using ilovepdf.